Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

-### 3. Top 20 Stores's Revenue By Yea(2020-2023) **(Treemap)**:
+### 3. Top 20 Stores's Revenue By Year(2020-2023) **(Treemap)**:

-In the following dashboard, I created a treemap to visualize store's revenue(top 20) each year.
+I created a treemap in the following dashboard to visualize the store's revenue(top 20) each year.
 Users can use the slider above the dashboard to filter the year they want.
 The bigger the area, the larger the revenue.
-When users hover over the dashboard, they can see the corresponding store name and its revenue that year.
+Users can see the corresponding store name and revenue that year when they hover over the dashboard.